History of Northern Ireland: Resistance to Home Rule

 By the early 20th century, Belfast, the largest city in Ulster, had become the largest city in Ireland.
 Its industrial economy, with strong engineering and shipbuilding sectors, was closely integrated with that of Great Britain.
 Belfast was a substantially Ulster Protestant city with a Catholic minority of less than 30 per cent, concentrated in the west of the city.

 A third Home Rule Bill was introduced by the Liberal minority government in 1912.
 However, the Conservative Party was sympathetic to the unionist case, and so the political voice of Irish unionism was amplified in Parliament.
 After heavy amendment by the House of Lords, the Commons agreed in 1914 to allow four counties of Ulster to vote themselves out of its provisions for six years.
 Throughout 1913 and 1914, paramilitary militias were recruited and armed, firstly the unionist Ulster Volunteer Force (UVF), and in response, the nationalist Irish Volunteers.
-But events in Europe were to take precedence after the outbreak of World War I. Home rule was delayed for the duration of what was expected to be a short war, and unionist and nationalist leaders agreed to encourage their volunteers to join the British army.
+In reaction to the possibility of the UVF seizing weapons, units of the British army stationed in Ireland were ordered to occupy government buildings, to repel any assaults by the UVF and to guard armories.
+When (March 1914) orders were issued transferring officers from the main army base at the Curragh to the north of Ireland, numerous officers chose to resign their commissions rather than obey.
+See: Curragh incident.
+Events in Europe were to take precedence after the outbreak of World War I. Home rule was delayed for the duration of what was expected to be a short war, and unionist and nationalist leaders agreed to encourage their volunteers to join the British army.